lindentechde/Somon-Script/README.md

 4. **Integration**: Build tooling and IDE support
 5. **Performance**: Optimize compilation and runtime efficiency

-See [CONTRIBUTING.md](CONTRIBUTING.md) for technical contribution guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for technical contribution guidelines and [AGENTS.md](AGENTS.md) for code style, commit message, and testing rules.

 ---